Slamy/Wiki_MiSTer/Configuration-Files.md

 `ypbpr=1` activate YPbPr

 `ypbpr=0` deactivate YPbPr

-### osd_rotate
-Rotate the OSD menu.

-`osd_rotate=0` no rotation

-`osd_rotate=1` rotate right

-`osd_rotate=2` rotate left

-### vsync_adjust
-Sets vsync mode for HDMI video

-These settings allow controlling the amount of buffering used with HDMI output.
-Some HDMI displays can accept non-standard signals, resulting in lower display lag.
-Recommended to start with 0, then try 1 and 2 to check if your display is compatible.

-`vsync_adjust=0` Default buffered 60hz HDMI video output, compatible with most HDMI devices.
-`vsync_adjust=1` Adjust output HDMI Vsync to match original Vsync.
-Lower latency but less compatible.
-`vsync_adjust=2` Low latency mode, usiing original pixel clock.
-Less compatible, but the lowest display lag possible.

 ## Adding Core-specific Settings
 It is possible to specify different settings for different cores; for example, you may prefer to use integer scaling just for the Game Boy Advance core so that you don't need any video filters for smooth scrolling.
 Simply add a section at the end of the INI file with the core name in brackets and paste your different settings below there, like so: